Roman roads: Viae publicae, consulares, praetoriae and militares

 Roman roads were named after the censor who had ordered their construction or reconstruction.
 The same person often served afterwards as consul, but the road name is dated to his term as censor.
-If the road was older than the office of censor or was of unknown origin, it took the name of its destination or of the region through which it mainly passed.
+If the road was older than the office of censor or was of unknown origin, it was named for its destination or the region through which it mainly passed.
 A road was renamed if the censor ordered major work on it, such as paving, repaving, or rerouting.
-With the term viae regales compare the roads of the Persian kings (who probably organized the first system of public roads) and the King's highway.
-With the term viae militariae compare the Icknield Way (e.g., Icen-hilde-weg, or "War-way of the Iceni").
+With the term viae regales compare the roads of the Persian kings (who probably organized the first system of public roads) and the King's Highway.
+With the term viae militariae compare the Icknield Way (Icen-hilde-weg, or "War-way of the Iceni").

-However, there were many other people, besides special officials, who from time to time, and for a variety of reasons, sought to connect their names with a great public service like that of the roads.
-Gaius Gracchus, when Tribune of the People (123–122 BC), paved or gravelled many of the public roads, and provided them with milestones and mounting-blocks for riders.
-Again, Gaius Scribonius Curio, when Tribune (50 BC), sought popularity by introducing a Lex Viaria, under which he was to be chief inspector or commissioner for five years.
-Dio Cassius mentions as one of the forcible acts of the triumvirs of 43 BC (Octavianus, Antony, and Lepidus), that they obliged the senators to repair the public roads at their own expense.
+There were many other people, besides special officials, who from time to time and for a variety of reasons sought to connect their names with a great public service like that of the roads.
+Gaius Gracchus, when Tribune of the People (123–122 BC), paved or gravelled many of the public roads and provided them with milestones and mounting-blocks for riders.
+Gaius Scribonius Curio, when Tribune (50 BC), sought popularity by introducing a Lex Viaria, under which he was to be chief inspector or commissioner for five years.
+Dio Cassius mentions that the Second Triumvirate obliged the Senators to repair the public roads at their own expense.

 Viae privatae, rusticae, glareae and agrariae

-The second category included private or country roads, originally constructed by private individuals, in whom their soil was vested, and who had the power to dedicate them to the public use.
-Such roads benefited from a right of way, in favor either of the public or of the owner of a particular estate.
-Under the heading of viae privatae were also included roads leading from the public or high roads to particular estates or settlements.
-These Ulpian considers to be public roads in themselves.
+The second category included private or country roads, originally constructed by private individuals, in whom their soil was vested and who had the power to dedicate them to the public use.
+Such roads benefited from a right of way in favor either of the public or of the owner of a particular estate.
+Under the heading of viae privatae were also included roads leading from the public or high roads to particular estates or settlements; Ulpian considers these to be public roads.

 Features off the via were connected to the via by viae rusticae, or secondary roads.
-Both main or secondary roads might either be paved, or left unpaved, with a gravel surface, as they were in North Africa.
+Both main or secondary roads might either be paved or left unpaved with a gravel surface, as they were in North Africa.
 These prepared but unpaved roads were viae glareae or sternendae ("to be strewn").
 Beyond the secondary roads were the viae terrenae, "dirt roads".